- Chart

 Investment Approach and Strategy

-Composition The ETF primarily holds stocks of Brazilian companies, mirroring the composition of the FTSE Brazil RIC Capped Index.
+Composition The ETF primarily holds stocks of Brazilian companies across various sectors.

 Market Position